Home

 We followed the same treatment protocol.

-CONSULT 4:
+CONSULT 4: ARM PAIN Case Histories

 After the last treatment she experienced a disquieting numbness in her whole lower arm and all fingers.
 No pain.
 Range of motion continued to improve.

 COMMENT: As a doctor one is very aware that one is stomping where angels fear to tread.
-This is a serious condition, severe irritation of both a nerve and an artery, and continous weighing of the treatment options is vital.
+This is a serious condition, severe irritation of both a nerve and an artery, and continuous weighing of the treatment options is vital.

 Happily Adson's test was negative - there was no change in the pulse in her wrist when she turned her head, looked up and breathed in, challenging the structures in the scalene triangle.